krother/software-engineering-python/how_to_take_over_a_legacy_project/other_factors_to_consider.md

 ### Other factors to consider

-There are several aspects of a project the Legacy Metric does not cover.
+There are several aspects of a project the metric introduced above does not cover.
 We found two more aspects hard to assess objectively.
 At least, we would like to give you questions:

 #### Documentation
 Questions you can ask include: